PhiTux/DailyTxT/README.md

 - **File-Upload:** You can upload arbitrary files for each day (128 MB max each).
 They are **stored encrypted** on the server as well.
 - **Search:** Support your memorization by searching all your notes for any keyword to quickly rediscover what you have already forgotten.
 - **Multi-Language-Support:** The Web-App is currently available in **German** and **English** translation.
 The language gets detected and selected automatically based on your browser's settings.
 More languages are easy to add - [iff](https://en.wikipedia.org/wiki/If_and_only_if) **you** provide me with the language-files!
 See `client/src/lang/translations`
-- **Mobile-Support:** Responsive design for easy use on mobile screen.
+- **Mobile:** Responsive design for easy use on mobile screen.
 Additionally: allows installation "A2HS" (Add 2 Home Screen)
+- **Multi-User-Spport:** You can create multiple User Accounts.
+Each account uses it's one encryption key - so there is no risk for a data breach.

 ## How it Works